wlruys/task4feedback/scripts/rl_plotting/README.md

           users can generate time breakdown plots (On 05/05/2024, this has a bug) by manually running `breakdown.sh`
           (This will execute `breakdown.R` to generate time plots).
+  - `simtime.R`: This R script generates a plot.
+In this plot, labels for the bars are hard-coded to ["Independent", "BSP", "HEFTTheory", "Serial", "heft", "loadbalance", "eft_without_data", "eft_with_data", "random"].
+If users modified the mapping policy configuration on `start_exp.sh`, this also should be changed properly.
+                 Otherwise, this will generate incorrect plots or dummy bars.

 # Convert plots in pdfs to pptx